tgeijten/zml/README.md

-# ZML
+# What is ZML?
-ZML is a file format for storing structured data.
+ZML is a human-readable file format for storing data.
 It's designed with the following goals in mind:
-1. Easy to read, write and edit
+1. Easy on the human eye
-2. Consise
+2. Concise and practical
-3. Easy to parse
-4. Type agnostic
+3. Type agnostic

-## Why ZML?
+# Why ZML?
 *There's already so many languages like this!
 Why design ANOTHER one instead of using any of the existing languages?*

 Well, I've looked through many of them, and for all of them there's something I didn't like (I suppose I'm picky).
 Here's my beef with some popular alternatives:

 #### XML
 * Verbose!
+* Not easy on the eyes
 * Hard to parse

 #### JSON
+* Not as concise as could be -- there's a lot of superfluous use of `,` and `"`
+* The first two letters stand for 'javascript' (ugh)

+#### CSON
-* Not as concise as could be, superfluous use of `,` and `"`
+* Not as concise as could be -- there's a lot of superfluous use of `,` and `"`
-* It's not type agnostic
 * The first two letters stand for 'javascript' (ugh)

 #### YAML